bitdessin/JustDeepIt/docs/source/tutorials/tumor-detection.rst

 In tab **Inference**,
 we specify **model weight** to the training weights, whose file usually has extension :file:`.pth`,
-**query images** to the folder containing images for detection (i.e., :file:`query_images`), and the other parameters as shown in the image below.
+**image folder** to the folder containing images for detection (i.e., :file:`inputs/query_images`), and the other parameters as shown in the screenshot below.
+Note that the values of **model weight** and **image folder** may be different from the screenshot depending on user's environment.

+As we trained the model with *resizing* approach, we should use the corresponding approach, *resizing*, in the inference process (see :ref:`soddetectionstrategy` for details).
+Then, we press **Start Inference** button for segmentation.
+The results of prediction and summarization will be saved in the **workspace** as specified in tab **Preferences**.

 .. image:: ../_static/tutorials_brainMRI_eval.png
     :align: center

-As we trained the model with *resizing* approach, we should use the corresponding approach, *resizing*, in the inference process.
-Then, we press **Start Inference** buttons for segmentation.
-The prediction results and summarization will be saved in the **workspace** as specified in tab **Preferences**.